AshCoolman/tc39-proposal-Reduce-with-default-parameters/README.md

 arr.reduce(callback[, initialValue])
 ```

 >The first time the callback is called, previousValue and currentValue can be one of two values.
-If initialValue is provided in the call to reduce, then previousValue will be equal to initialValue and currentValue will be equal to the first value in the array.
-If no initialValue was provided, then previousValue will be equal to the first value in the array and currentValue will be equal to the second.
+If initialValue is provided in the call to reduce, then previousValue will be equal to initialValue and currentValue will be equal to the first value in the array. _If no initialValue was provided, then previousValue will be equal to the first value in the array and currentValue will be equal to the second._

 -[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce#Description)

+This proposal suggests, if no initialValue was provided, then the previous value will be `undefined`.

+**At the heart of this proposal is making `reduce` always behave the same way.**

 ## Problem